Aidenseo3180/Advanced-Job-Scrapper/README.md

 # advanced-job-scrapper
 About
 -----
-Python program that uses Flask to scrap specific jobs from StackOverFlow Once it collects all the jobs, it creates csv file to store the data
+Python program that uses Flask to scrap specific jobs from StackOverFlow.
+Once it collects all the jobs, it creates csv file to store the data.

 Used Packages
 -----